 Throughout his first term in the House of Representatives, Congressman Polis worked with the Obama administration, the Colorado Congressional delegation, and numerous veterans organizations in Colorado to advocate for the creation of the Denver VA Medical Center at the University of Colorado hospital complex in Aurora, Colorado.
 In November of 2011, the Department of Veterans Affairs announced a commitment of a $580.2 million contract to construct the replacement facility on the site of the former Fitzsimons Army Medical Center.
 The new VA hospital will include a 182-bed medical center and a 30-bed Spinal Cord Injury and Disorder Center.
 The Center is expected to be completed by 2015, and Congressman Polis is committed to working with his colleagues to ensure that this deadline is met.

-Office Contact: For more information on or questions about national security issues, please contact Eve Lieberman in the Washington office.
+Office Contact: For more information on or questions about national security issues, please contact Mike Berman in the Washington office.
 For veterans issues, please contact Craig Frucht, also in the Washington office.
 You can also visit Congressman Polis' Legislation Page or find information on bills and amendments that he’s cosponsored in Congress.